 If you’ve decided that you want to work with a nutrition expert, your next step is to figure out what type of nutrition expert you need.
-If you search online, you’ll likely find a bunch of different options — though terminology abounds, the most common titles you’ll find are nutrition coach, nutritionist, health coach, and dietician/registered dietician.
+If you search online, you’ll likely find a bunch of different options — though terminology abounds, the most common titles you’ll find are nutrition coach, nutritionist, health coach, and dietitian/registered dietitian.

 All of these seemingly interchangeable names can make the already difficult task of making dietary changes even more confusing.
 It becomes still more muddled when you realize that some common terms don’t even have firm definitions!
 Luckily, there are some clear-cut distinctions that can help you understand the different nutrition experts available and who is best for you.
 Here’s a rundown on each type:

 Nutritionist or Nutrition Coach

 Neither of these terms have one set definition.
 They’re both used loosely and generally to refer to all sorts of different nutrition professionals, from health coaches to RDNs to self-trained “experts.”
 “Nutrition coach” has a particularly loose definition, without any associated certification, while “nutritionist” can often be associated with particular certifications or training, but they vary depending on where you live (you can see state-by-state requirements here).
-Note that because registered dieticians can also be called registered dietician nutritionists, some RDN’s refer to themselves as nutritionists — which makes the whole thing even more confusing!
+Note that because registered dietitians can also be called registered dietitian nutritionists, some RDN’s refer to themselves as nutritionists — which makes the whole thing even more confusing!

 Because there’s no set definition for this type of nutrition expert, the price range is also highly variable, but you can probably expect to pay between $50 and $150 for a one-hour session (insurance will generally not cover a nutrition coach or nutritionist, unless it is actually an RDN).